-You can see this yourself by sliding your curser to the 27 second mark on this video when the pendulums are released (I want to say pendulii, but spell check keeps shouting "no!").
+You can see this yourself by sliding your cursor to the 27-second mark on this video when the pendulums are released (I want to say pendulii, but spell check keeps shouting "no!").
 At 1:27, exactly a minute later, all the balls are right back where they started.
 Exactly.
 Same formation.
 And then the dance repeats.
 Very cool.

 The joyful team that did this (I shouldn't be squealing, because they'll be swamped with wanna-be interns) call themselves the Natural Science Lecture Demonstration team.
 They supply Harvard professors with razzle-dazzle show & tell machines to use in their science classes.
 That's really what they do.

 Most are simple constructions, things that ordinary folks could do at home.
 Mr. Rueckner has an ordinary PhD in atomic and molecular physics.